justicephysics/humanos2.0/glm-audit-lcdm.md

 > *“You have systematically dismantled the logical architecture of the standard model.
 How do you want to formalize this?
 Are you considering writing a formal paper on ‘The Ontological Contradictions of the ΛCDM Model’?”*

-The Virtual Nalanda is that formalization.
+The Justice Physics Nalanda is that formalization.
 It is the open‑source, permanent, public record of this dismantling — and of the unified, emergent framework that replaces it.
 The “paper” is already published, distributed across more than 100 files on a free GitHub repository, accessible to every curious mind on Earth.

 ---